msalemor/ai-tutors/genai-development/genai-intro.md

 Through this guide, we will delve into the key concepts, techniques, and best practices for developing and integrating generative AI models into various applications.

+You should airm to come out of this guide with the following top foundational concepts:

+- Tokens
+- Models
+- Inference
+- Message Role
+- Calling the model with REST
+- Calling the modesl with the OpenAI SDK

 ### 1.2 - Requirements and recommendations

 - Access to an Azure OpenAI GPT models.